Federal Reserve releases scenarios for 2016 bank stress tests

-WASHINGTON (Reuters) - Large financial firms will have to show how they would survive a “severely adverse scenario”, including a global recession where U.S. unemployment shoots up to 10 percent and short-term U.S. Treasuries pay negative yields, in this year’s bank stress tests, the Federal Reserve said on Thursday.
+WASHINGTON, Jan 28 (Reuters) - Large financial firms will have to show how they would survive a “severely adverse scenario” that includes a global recession where U.S. unemployment shoots up to 10 percent and short-term U.S. Treasuries pay negative yields, in this year’s bank stress tests, the Federal Reserve said on Thursday.

-In the annual testing of stability, the Fed, the U.S. central bank, presents three scenarios for firms such as Bank of America (BAC.N) and Goldman Sachs (GS.N) to show how they would hypothetically withstand various economic and financial shocks.
+In the annual testing of stability, the Federal Reserve presents three scenarios for firms to show how they would hypothetically withstand various economic and financial shocks.

 The Fed posted 2016’s test instructions after big banks announced their year-end financial positions, which are the starting points for how the banks would look after the stress scenarios.
 This year the Fed shifted the annual testing cycle to align it with the calendar year that banks generally use for their financial reports.